CogComp/open-eval/learner/tutorials/eclipse.md

 ![alt text](images/eclipse6_new_run.png)

 If everything is successful you should see the progress bar start to increase gradually.
+If you are still haveing issues check your firewall.

 ![alt text](images/eclipse7_done.png)